ochemerys/auth-admin-app/README.md

 # User Management application

 Auth User Management web application developed with VueJS.
-It manages users of Task Management firebase project by connecting to web api exposed with Firebase functions.
+It manages users of Task Management firebase project by connecting to web api exposed by cloud https functions of task-management Firebase project.

+This application was created by vue cli with preselected features

+* vue router for routing implementation
+* vuex as state management implementation
+* eslint with Airbnb javascript style guide
+* jest as unit testing framework
+* cypress as e2e testing framework

+Vuetify as UI Material Design framework was implemented later.

-Application is hosted on Firebase.
+The application is hosted on Firebase Host and supports automatic builds and deploys with GitHub.
+Deployment process is described [here](/docs/firebase-hosting).

-## Project setup
+## Getting started

-Clone application and run:
+Clone application and run in created folder:

 ```bash
 npm install
 ```

+Copy ***.env.example*** to ***.env*** and adjust the values where necessary.

 ## Development supporting commands